 - It does not fail… it is hard to break.

 I am not an English native speaker.
-Maybe because of its latin root (I am Spanish) or maybe eacuase I studied Physics, I do not provide to the adjective stable the second meaning.
+Maybe because of my latin root (I am Spanish) or maybe eacuase I studied Physics, I do not provide to the adjective stable the second meaning.
 It has always called my attention how many people provide both meanings to the word, specially when referring to software releases.
-Looking at the dictionaries, I can tell why in English there is such link between both ideas.
+Looking at the definitions provided by English dictionaries, I can guess why.

-I read today on Twitter another example of this confusion/controversy.
-The comment has its roots on a different topic but it has embedded this confusion, I think.
+I read today on Twitter another example highlighting this confusion/controversy.
+The comment has its roots on a different topic but it is a victim of this confusion, I think.